 Dayton Rodeo fun starts today

-What began more than 75 years ago as the dream of three young cowboys – Allen Porter, Duane Vegors and Vern Danielson – has grown to a four-day event that draws contestants and spectators not only from all parts of Iowa, but also from throughout the nation.
+What began more than eight decades ago as the dream of three young cowboys – Allen Porter, Duane Vegors and Vern Danielson – has grown to a four-day event that draws contestants and spectators not only from all parts of Iowa, but also from throughout the nation.

 This annual event attracts 10,000 to 12,000 rodeo fans, many of whom journey every year to Webster County for this nationally recognized event.
 For a few action-packed days, Dayton becomes one of the busiest spots in north central Iowa.
 It is the focus of attention for those who love the excitement and tradition of rodeo.